liquicode/jsongin/tests.md

     Distinct Tests
       ✔ It gets a distinct array of objects
-      ✔ It gets a distinct array using multiple keys
+      ✔ It gets a distinct array using multiple keys Merge Tests
+      ✔ It can merge with null objects
+      ✔ It can merge with empty objects
+      ✔ It can add new fields
+      ✔ It can add new sub-fields
+      ✔ It can update existing fields
+      ✔ It can update existing sub-fields

   200) Comparison Operator Tests
     $eq Tests